code-mattclaffey/performance-kit/hidden-images/readme.md

 In some senarios, we may need to hide an image for a certain breakpoint.
 Sometimes we might get something like this:

-`On Desktop I would like to see  images in the navigation but have images hidden on mobile...` - I know right :persevere:
+`On desktop I would like to see  images in the navigation but have images hidden on mobile...` - I know right :persevere:

 So our html would look something like this: